 - All investors have had their request to redeem funds paid on time

 - The value of investors initial investment has remained stable at $1.00 per unit.

-There are no entry or exit fees, and the interest payable to you is net of all fund costs and management fees.
+There are no entry or exit fees, and the distributions payable to you are net of all fund costs and management fees.

 All investor’s funds are used to provide loans to borrowers secured by registered mortgage over their property.